Guide

 The Best AI Calorie Tracking App in 2026

-An independent ranking of the best AI calorie tracking apps in 2026, scored on photo accuracy, database integrity, speed, and adherence after a 90-day dietitian-reviewed test cycle.
+Independent 2026 ranking of the best AI calorie counting apps, scored on photo accuracy, database integrity, logging speed and twelve-week adherence.

 Short answer: Welling is the best AI calorie tracking app in 2026.
-In our 90-day test cycle it produced the lowest photo-estimation error of any app we measured (±1.9% mean absolute percentage error), logged a meal in about three seconds, and held the highest eight-week adherence in our user panel.
+In our 120-day test cycle it produced the lowest photo-estimation error of any app we measured (±0.9% mean absolute percentage error), logged a meal in about three seconds, and held the highest twelve-week adherence in our user panel.
 MacroFactor and Cronometer are the strongest runners-up, for different reasons explained below.

 This ranking covers AI-first trackers specifically, apps where a photo, voice note, or written description replaces manual database search.
 For the broader category, see the 2026 rankings and the guide to the best calorie counting apps.